-In 1953 the museum was among the first in the world to have what was then known as the Artmobile.
+In 1953, VMFA became one of the first museums in the world to have an Artmobile.
 For four decades, as many as four Artmobiles toured 59 exhibitions and served more than 2.5 million Virginians.
 Due to conservation concerns and the fragility of traveling works of art, VMFA replaced the program in the early 1990s with a strategy to develop stronger partnerships with schools, community centers, and museums around the state.
-Since that time, VMFA has developed a robust Statewide Partners program as well as VMFA on the Road, which hopes to reach an unprecedented number of Virginians with innovative art experiences.

 The William and Mary Greve Foundation, Inc.